 So, how did God create the universe and the earth in the beginning?
 The Bible says that God simply commanded and they were created.

 2 Praise Him, all His angels; Praise Him, all His hosts!
 3 Praise Him, sun and moon; Praise Him, all you stars of light!
 4 Praise Him, you heavens of heavens, And you waters above the heavens!
 5 Let them praise the name of the LORD, for He commanded and they were created.

 Time began when God created the earth, the sun and the moon with the rest of the universe, in the beginning.
-This is when God’s Plan of the Ages began.
-How long ago was the beginning when God commanded and instantaneously created the universe with the earth?
+This was when the First Age of the Seven Ages in God’s Plan for All began.
+How long ago was it when God commanded and instantaneously created the earth with the rest of the universe?
 The Bible does not say.
-However, star distances and many other modern scientific methods, all show us that the beginning was many millions of years ago.
-It cannot have been around six-ten thousand years ago, as believed by Young Earth Creationists.
-Even Young Earth Creationists themselves admit that star distance is a problem when defending their belief in a young earth.
-Most probably, scientists have overestimated the age of our earth as being about 4.5 billion years old, but we can be absolutely sure that the earth is much older than six-ten thousand years.
+However, star distances and many other modern scientific methods all show us that it was many millions of years ago when ‘In the beginning God created the heavens and the earth’.
+It cannot have been around six thousand years ago, as believed by Young Earth Creationists.
+Even Young Earth Creationists themselves admit that star distances are a problem when defending their belief in a young earth.
+Most probably, scientists have overestimated the age of our earth as being about 4.5 billion years old, but we can be absolutely sure that the earth is much older than six thousand years.

 Young Earth Creationists claim to interpret the Genesis account of creation literally to justify their belief in a young earth.
 They say that anything other than about six-ten thousand years is playing around with the literal translation of the creation account.
 In actuality, it is the Young Earth Creationists themselves who play around with the literal meaning of the Genesis account of creation.
 Let us now see what the Bible says and what Young Earth Creationism (YEC) says.